Client Software vs Web Browser: Desktop Apps vs Web Apps

 Do I need to install software for video conferencing?

 Not necessarily.
-Platforms like Zoom and Microsoft Teams offer desktop clients, but also work in the browser.
+Platforms like Zoom and Microsoft Teams offer desktop clients but also work in the browser.
 Browser-based platforms like Digital Samba and Google Meet require no installation at all – you join via a link in your browser.
-For a detailed look at browser-based video conferencing security, see our guide to WebRTC security.
+For a closer look at browser-based video conferencing security, see our guide to video API security.

 What is WebRTC?